jf8989/j-flix/readme.md

 ## 📚 Documentation

-For detailed API documentation, please refer to the [API Documentation](link-to-your-api-docs).
+For detailed API documentation, please refer to the [API Documentation](public/documentation.html).

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+# j-Flix API

+[Previous sections remain unchanged]

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This means you are free to:

+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:

+- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- NonCommercial — You may not use the material for commercial purposes.

+See the [LICENSE](LICENSE) file in the project root for the full license text.

 ## 👨‍💻 Author

-Juan Francisco - Full Stack Developer in training
+Juan Francisco Marcenaro A. - Full Stack Developer in training

 ---